SaravanaNani/devops-task/README.md

-# DevOps CI/CD Pipeline Setup with Jenkins, Terraform, and AWS ECS
+# DevOps CI/CD Pipeline Setup with Jenkins, Terraform, and AWS ECS.

 This project demonstrates a full CI/CD pipeline using **Jenkins**, **Terraform**, **Docker**, and **AWS ECS**, with proper role-based access, CloudWatch monitoring, and AutoScaling.